rockettheme/docs/Docs/joomla/extensions/roksprocket/lists_mode.md

 11. The **Image Resize** option is best utilized on a non-responsive template.
 It renders a copy of the selected image with a maximum width or height determined in these fields.
 This option is disabled by default, but can be used to fit a variety of templates which would benefit from this uniformity.
 In a responsive template, images will continue to expand or shrink based on the grid and browser window size.

 12. You can set a default title for all articles from the **Default Title** field.
-If this selection is set at **Default Article Title**, then the article's given titles are used.
+If this selection is set at **Default Article Title**, then the articles' given titles are used.

 13. The **Default Article Text** field allows you to set default article text for all lists in the module.
 If this is not changed from its default, then the article's introductory text is used.
 You can choose full text or to pull from the meta description for each article in this field.